Venezuela introduces new currency with 6 fewer zeros

 CARACAS, Venezuela (AP) — A new currency with six fewer zeros debuted Friday in Venezuela, whose currency has been made nearly worthless by years of the world’s worst inflation.

-But the new bills were nowhere to be found in the capital, where consumers’ fears that prices will continue to spiral upward proved to be right.
+But the new bills were difficult to find in the capital, where consumers’ fears that prices will continue to spiral upward proved to be right.

 “Today, I went to the supermarket and everything was marked in dollars,” Lourdes Pórtelo, an office worker, said in a shopping center in the east side of Caracas.
 “In the end, I couldn’t buy anything, I didn’t have enough money.”